 But back to today’s topic, this Croatia map article was created to provide you with the appropriate travel map and help you plan your travel in Croatia.

-Because, no matter how good a map is, you might still have to end up asking the locals (farmers, restaurant owners, postman, policeman) for directions.
-Locals will be glad to help you and this part has its own charm!
+But, no matter how good a map is, you might still have to end up asking the locals (farmers, restaurant owners, postman, policeman) for directions.
+Locals will be glad to help you, and this part has its own charm!

 Now let’s get started with a general map of the country that you can see below: